Rathod-Jeet-G/git-demo/Readme.md

-this repo is only for temporary purpose here i practice how the actual git remote is work through the command.
+this repo is only for temporary purpose here i practice how the actual git remote is work through the command through the vs code.